 Not quite as far as the audacious airline's claim, which is three times that.

-Countless bridges here, of course, but just the 2 over the , Venice's main body of water.
+Countless bridges here, of course, but just the two over the , Venice's main body of water.

 Over there, you and a million others will all be syphoned down the same side streets to the much better known but you try getting a snap of that without the back of someone's nut in it!